Animals in research at the MPIIB in numbers

 Overview on animals in research at the Max Planck Institute for Infection Biology

 The number of animals used by MPIIB in animal studies are shown in the graph below.
-Mice were used significantly more frequently in animal experiments than zebrafish in recent years.
-The closure of the Molecular Biology and Immunology departments in 2019 and 2020 has significantly reduced the number of mice used in 2020.
-In contrast, the number of zebrafish has doubled from 2019 to 2020―in part due to the studies of the In Vivo Cell Biology of Infections group which uses a zebrafish model for tuberculosis research.
+Mice have been used significantly more frequently in animal studies than zebrafish in recent years.
+The closure of the Molecular Biology and Immunology departments has significantly reduced the number of mice used since 2019.
+The number of zebrafish used, on the other hand, has increased significantly in recent years—in part due to the In Vivo Cell Biology of Infections research group using a zebrafish model in its tuberculosis research.

 Together with the annual reporting of laboratory animal numbers, we submit information of burden and severity levels of animal experiments to the authorities (Landesamt für Gesundheit und Soziales Berlin).
 The classification of stress levels are defined in Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes.